Distance from Vancouver to the Trailhead:

 24. It's a small, pleasant waterfall, with a bench nearby.

 25. We then returned to Gazebo #3 and turned left to hike a trail to

 26. At first, it was like a regular trail.

 27. But, 350 meters from Gazebo #3, the trail had been destroyed by what

 29. We then returned to Gazebo #3 and proceeded past it to complete the

-30. Again, keep to the right at all the splits, except keep left at this one, 340 meters past the gazebo.
+30. Again, keep to the right at all the splits, except keep left/straight at this

 31. A fine view 680 meters past Gazebo #3.

-Dog Mountain Trail near Hope has several fine forest scenes, and a neat small waterfall.
+features several fine forest scenes, as well as a small neat waterfall.
 Recommended.